aszczepanski/2048/README.md

 # 2048 AI #

 The best AI Controller for the puzzle [game 2048](https://gabrielecirulli.github.io/2048/) (as of March 2016).
-It score depends on the search settings:
+Its score depends on the search settings:

 | Search limit | Average score | 32768 [%] | 16384 [%] | 8192 [%] | Games | Moves/s
 | -------------|---------------|-----------:|-----------:|----------:|-------:|--------------: